Someone Just Turned the Lights On

-- useful discussion of the character and effects of cycles in trade networks – in particular around the risk that such cycles pose in credit squeeze situations – since they can cause a ‘freeze’ that extends throughout an economy – where no-one can pay anyone else
+Useful discussion of the character and effects of loops in trade networks – in particular around the risk that such loops pose in credit squeeze situations – since they can cause a ‘freeze’ that extends throughout an economy – where no-one can pay anyone else;

-- the software used for cycle detection is also described in some detail.
+The software used for loop detection is also described in some detail.

-In addition to the clearing approaches used, it is clear that many of these systems include close analogues to mutual credit mechanisms (albeit of restricted scope) when they incorporate mechanisms described as “ … liquidity reservations, transaction prioritization and timing, and active queue management … ”.
+In addition to the clearing approaches used, it is clear that many of these systems include close analogues to mutual credit mechanisms (albeit of restricted scope) when they incorporate mechanisms described as “… liquidity reservations, transaction prioritisation and timing, and active queue management…”.

-There are a number of references to follow up here, but the most important learning so far from this section for me has been that the mechanisms underlying ‘Mutual Credit’ and ‘Continuous Clearing’ are not in themselves either ‘novel’ or ‘radical’.
-That the innovation we provide is not in the mechanics, but in their implementation – in bringing them to a different context.
-Bringing them out from the financial management back rooms of banks and corporates, and into the service of the value producing economy.
+There are a number of references to follow up here, but the most important learning so far from this section for me has been that the mechanisms underlying mutual credit and obligation clearing are not in themselves either ‘novel’ or ‘radical’.
+The innovation we provide is not in the mechanics, but in their implementation – in bringing them to a different context.
+Bringing them out from the financial management back rooms of banks and corporates, and into the service of the value-producing economy.
 This theme is explored further in a companion piece to this post – ‘Complementary’ economics won’t do it.